DoctorKhan/The-Human-Experiment-Book/src/30_pre_flood/00_neoteny_puzzle.md

-# The Neoteny Puzzle: Why Do Adult Humans Look Like Baby Apes?
+# Chapter 6: The Neoteny Puzzle: Why Do Adult Humans Look Like Baby Apes?

 I was standing over a tray of skulls under flickering lab lights when the feeling hit—an odd blend of déjà vu and vertigo.
 On one side, an adult chimp.
 On the other, a 3D print of a newborn chimp.
 Between them, a human adult skull.
 The unsettling truth was impossible to unsee: the human matched the baby.